Saxashitter/murder-mystery/README.md

-# Saxa's Murder Mystery
+# EPIC!
+Murder Mystery

-Saxa's Murder Mystery is a combination of multiple different Murder Mystery modes from other games, all added into SRB2, with help from a few devs (Jisk, luigi budd, Unmatched Bracket)
+EPIC!
+Murder Mystery is a combination of multiple different Murder Mystery modes from other games, all added into SRB2, with help from a few devs (Jisk, luigi budd, Unmatched Bracket)

 Our main inspiration is ROBLOX's Murder Mystery 2, and we aim to make the mode mostly similar to it.